Henry Foxall

 Henry Foxall (May 24, 1758 – December 11, 1823) was an English-born American politician, industrialist and Methodist preacher.
-He is considered the first United States defense contractor because he supplied the U.S. Navy during the Quasi War, First Barbary War and the War of 1812 with cannons and cannonballs from his iron foundries in Philadelphia, Georgetown (then part of Maryland) and Richmond, Virginia.
+He is considered one of the first United States defense contractors because he supplied the U.S. Navy during the Quasi War, First Barbary War and the War of 1812 with cannons and cannonballs from his iron foundries in Philadelphia, Georgetown (then part of Maryland) and Richmond, Virginia.
 He also served as Mayor of Georgetown and helped found the Foundry United Methodist Church in Washington, D.C.

 Early life

 Henry Foxall was born on May 24, 1758, in Monmouth Forge in South Wales to Mary (née Hays) and Thomas Foxall.
 After his birth, the family returned to the British West Midlands.
 The family became Methodist through their friendship with the Asbury family.
 Foxall would remain friends with Francis Asbury for the rest of his life.
 His father was an ironworker who served as foreman at the Old Forge in West Bromwich for a time.